JagannathM05/Simple_Calculator/README.md

 # Simple_Calculator
 Simple Calculator A simple calculator program built using Python and Tkinter.
 This calculator performs basic arithmetic operations including addition, subtraction, multiplication, and division.
 The application features a graphical user interface (GUI) for ease of use.
-# Simple Calculator

-A simple calculator program in Python using Tkinter.

 ## Features